Andamooka, South Australia

-Andamooka is a town approximately 600 km north of Adelaide in the Far North of South Australia on the lands of the Kokatha people.
-Andamooka is the largest town administered by the Outback Communities Authority instead of a local government area.
-It is in the state electoral district of Giles and the federal Division of Grey.
+Andamooka is a remote opal-mining town approximately 600 kilometers (370 mi) north of Adelaide in the Far North of South Australia on the traditional lands of the Kokatha people.
+Opal was discovered in 1930, leading to the development of the Andamooka Opal Field, one of Australia's historic opal-producing regions.

+The town is administered by the Outback Communities Authority rather than by local government area, and lies within the state electoral district of Giles and the federal Division of Grey.
+The surrounding opal fields have also produced notable opalised fossils dating to the Early Cretaceous period, reflecting the region's geological history within the ancient Eromanga Sea.

+In recent years, the area has developed a small astronomy tourism sector associated with the Andamooka Observatory and nearby Observatory at Woomera, supported by the region's dark skies and low levels of light pollution.

+Many early miners built semi-dugout houses into the surrounding hillsides to provide insulation from the extreme desert climate.

+Andamooka is noted for several distinctive characteristics, including historic opal mining, semi-dugout housing built into surrounding hillsides, and astronomy tourism associated with the region's dark night skies.

 History

-Establishment of pastoral activity

-Andamooka lies on Kokatha traditional land.
+Andamooka lies on the Kokatha traditional land.
 The name is derived from a salt lake, named from the Aboriginal "Andemorka", by which the locality was known to Europeans as early as 1866, well before opal was discovered.
 The meaning is uncertain.
-At that time (1866) it was also known as 'Swinden's Country', after Charles Swinden of Riverton, the leader of the small horseback party which discovered it in 1857.
+At that time (1866), it was also known as 'Swinden's Country', after Charles Swinden of Riverton, who, in 1857, led a small horseback party that discovered it.
 They described it as a tract of 'generally sterile country, but having some patches of good pastoral land'.
 It was those meagre prospects which attracted pastoralists, resulting in the foundation of Andamooka Station, which for the next half century was the only industry.
 Since the granting of Native Title and pastoral leases in 2014, the Indigenous-owned Kokotha Pastoral Company now operates Andamooka Station, together with the adjacent Purple Downs and Roxby Downs Stations.

 Discovery of opal

-Opal was discovered there in 1930, and the town developed out of the scattered miners' camps which established in the area.
-An Andamooka Opal Fields Post Office was not opened until 13 January 1947, and was renamed Andamooka in 1990.
-The road into Andamooka was sealed in the 1990s, some remaining roads in the town are still unsealed.
+Opal was discovered in the area in 1930, leading to the establishment of the Andamooka opal field.
+The settlement developed from scattered miners’ camps that formed as prospectors moved into the district following the discovery.
+An Andamooka Opal Fields Post Office opened on 13 January 1947 and was renamed Andamooka in 1990.

-Heritage listed buildings
+Heritage-listed buildings

-Opal miner, Frank Albertoni's cottage dug into the hill side at Andamooka South Australia.
+Opal miner, Frank Albertoni's cottage, dug into the hillside at Andamooka, South Australia.

-A number of historic buildings in the town are heritage-listed: the Andamooka Historic Precinct (containing Frank Albertoni's House, Bob Cutzow's Dugout, Tom Brady's Dugout, Mrs Perry's Kitchen and Andy Absalom's House) and Dick Clark's Residence are both listed on the South Australian Heritage Register.
+Several historic buildings in the town are heritage-listed: the Andamooka Historic Precinct (containing Frank Albertoni's House, Bob Cutzow's Dugout, Tom Brady's Dugout, Mrs Perry's Kitchen, and Andy Absalom's House) and Dick Clark's Residence are both listed on the South Australian Heritage Register.